 Jan 17 Gene drew stone I did chores & C

 Jan 18 Gene drew stone I did Chores

 Jan 19, Gene drew stone in a.m. it rained and thawed some he did not work in P.M.

 Jan 20 Gene drew stone and we all went up to the High School entertainment in Eve and brought Eva Home.
 She had a part in the play.

-Sat 21, We G&I went down to uncles and got name? to work with Kit for Maud has a sparin? coming and is lame We are trying Kendalls sparin cure. (maybe it is sprain) Carrol came all night I got me some rubbers (boots) at Norwood $2.50 They are to wear over my felts.
+Sat 21, We G&I went down to uncles and got name? to work with Kit for Maud has a spavin coming and is lame We are trying Kendalls spavin cure.
+Carrol came all night I got me some rubbers (boots) at Norwood $2.50 They are to wear over my felts.